cmwschroeder/note-taker/README.md

 Picture of note added:

 ![View of page with new note added](./images/screenshot-four.png)

+If after you have added notes you would like to delete any of them, just click on the garbage icon.
+From there the note will be removed from your list, and it will also be removed from the database.
+The note will not exist anymore though so be careful, since you won't be able to view it again.

 ## Questions
 If you have any questions you can reach me at: